slazien/slazien.github.io/_posts/2021-08-12-ups-store-print-privacy.md

 ### 2-factor authentication
 Make sure that whichever accounts you log in on the post office PC have 2FA enabled, and that you change passwords for all of them after you come back home
-Remeber, we're assuming that these machines have been compromised.
+Remember, we're assuming that these machines have been compromised.
 Changing a couple of passwords is easy these days, especially if you're using a password manager.
 There's really no excuse.

 The above are all short-term fixes, however.
 What can be done in the long term?

 ## Back to the basics
 Most people don't follow the latest developments in software security, nor should they have to in order to ensure their data is safe.
-So, what can be done to prevent `Downloads` folders being full of highly sensitive informaiton just waiting to be exploited?
+So, what can be done to prevent `Downloads` folders being full of highly sensitive information just waiting to be exploited?

 ### Account logoff process changes
 A simple fix is to implement software security measures such as wiping the contents of `Downloads` or, even better, the entire account, after logging off.
 I would imagine this is a standard feature of guest accounts on Windows 10, so I'm surprised it didn't function at the UPS store.